aerobless/theowinter.ch-2016/_posts/2015-12-30-The-Expanse.md

 | Based on                     | The Expanse novels by James S. A. Corey |  A Song of Ice and Fire by George R. R. Martin |

-####Story
+####Setting & Story

 I don't want to go too deep into the story to avoid spoilers.
 The general idea is that the humans who left earth and are now inhabiting Mars and the astroid belt no longer think of themselves as earth-bound.
-People who were born in the Asteroid belt aren't even capable of living on earth anymore since their bones are strong enough due to the lower gravity.
-So there's a sense of nationalism and everyone is looking for themselves first.
+People who were born in the Asteroid belt, also known as "Belters", aren't even capable of living on earth anymore since their bones are strong enough due to the lower gravity.
+There's a sense of nationalism and everyone is looking for themselves first.
 So we can sort of draw a parallel to the kingdoms of Westeros.
 Between
 Mars and Earth there is sort of a cold war going.
 The Asteroid belt technically belongs to Earth but the people living there will never see Earth themselves and dislike being dependant on Earth for basic supplies such as water rations.
+The situation is quite volatile.
-So what ends up happening is that a space freighter, supplying water to the Belters, is attacked and we don't know who it was...
+And what ends up happening is that a space freighter, supplying water to the Belters, is attacked and we don't know who it was...

 ####Cinematography